 Clusters are however sophisticated systems of inter-dependency where for example dwellings are interlocked as fragments in a urban mosaic.
 Spatial sequencing in clusters is rarely uniform – providing intrigue and discovery.

-Our MYAA team has attempted to understand cluster arrangements in our work on Ecological Housing in Qatar, Ecological Hotels in the Sahara and Affordable Housing in London.
+MYAA have attempted to understand cluster arrangements in our work on Ecological Housing in Qatar, Ecological Hotels in the Sahara and Affordable Housing in London.